fimbullinter/wotan/packages/mimir/docs/no-useless-predicate.md

 v === null;
 v == undefined; // '== undefined' also includes 'null'
 typeof v === 'object'; // typeof null === 'object'

+declare var arr: string[];
+1 in arr; // testing for existence of an index in the array 'foo' in arr; // property 'foo' could theoretically be present at runtime
 ```

 ## Further Reading